gordon-google/gcp-logging-sinks-demo/README.md

 * [Relevant Material](#relevant-material)

 ## Introduction
-Stackdriver Logging can be used aggregate logs from all GCP resources as well as any custom resources (on other platforms) to allow for one centralized store for all logs and metrics.
+Stackdriver Logging can be used aggregate logs from all gcp resources as well as any custom resources (on other platforms) to allow for one centralized store for all logs and metrics.
 Logs are aggregated and then viewable within the provided Stackdriver Logging UI.
 They can also be [exported to Sinks](https://cloud.google.com/logging/docs/export/configure_export_v2) to support more specialized of use cases.
 Currently, Stackdriver Logging supports exporting to the following sinks:
 * Cloud Storage
 * Pub/Sub
 * BigQuery